Corvex, NYC investment group seek to scuttle Clariant-Huntsman deal

 "As with all our shareholders we maintain an open dialogue with them," a Clariant spokesman said.

-Huntsman did not return a phone call seeking immediate comment.
+Huntsman did not return a phone call seeking comment.

-Both shares rose after the news, with Clariant up 3.4 percent and Huntsman up 1.63 percent as of 1000 GMT.

 Clariant and Huntsman in May announced a merger valued at around $20 billion including debt in which Clariant shareholders would hold 52 percent of the combination.

-At the time, they talked up the friendship between chief executives Hariolf Kottmann and Peter Huntsman as well as prospects for faster growth for the combined company as rationale for "a merger of equals".
+They talked up the friendship between chief executives Hariolf Kottmann and Peter Huntsman as well as prospects for faster growth for the combined company as rationale for "a merger of equals".
 Among other things, they expect about $400 million in annual cost synergies.

 The deal, creating a company with about $13 billion in annual sales, had support of German families that own almost 14 percent of Clariant.

+They contend the Clariant-Huntsman transaction lacks strategic rationale and undercuts Clariant's strategy of becoming a pure-play specialty chemicals company.

+"Shareholders ought to reject this value destructive merger," the White Tale spokesman said.

-Some analysts said the transaction makes sense, in particular after Huntsman spins off its Venator pigments business in an IPO.
+Some analysts said the merger makes sense, in particular after Huntsman spins off its Venator pigments business in an IPO.

 "Huntsman's portfolio, after the pending Venator spin-off, offers a highly complementary growth portfolio, in our view - complementary in a way that it puts both companies on a sounder, broader footing," Kepler Cheuvreux's Christian Faitz said.